 Every day there’s a selection of live classes through the Peloton app and there’s no shortage of workouts.
 They range from 10 minutes to over an hour and there’s an option for every type of exerciser, schedule, mood, and intensity.
 I love that they don’t just offer a clone of the same type of workout over and over.

-Instructor variety is fantastic as well.
+Instructor variety is fantastic as well and I wrote an entire post on the best Peloton instructors here.
 They’re all experienced professionals and not people who took a weekend course and hopped on a bike.
 Peloton instructors are fitness stars, in a way, and you’ll see what makes them special after taking a class.
 They all have their own social media pages and a crazy following.
 Yes, it’s even a little cultish, but in a good way. 😉

 Some of the instructors are more motivational and inspiring while others are no-nonsense and all about pushing you to your limits.
 I like to work hard most days and a few instructors are former Tour de France participants who are all about the metrics.
 There’s a type of workout for everyone, whether you’re a beginner, someone just looking to dance and sweat, or you’re looking at performance-based goals.
 There’s nothing intimidating at all about the Peloton experience, though.

 I think you have to take a few classes to get a feel for each instructor’s vibe and style and figure out who you like best.
 Out of the instructors I’ve tried, I loved Denis Morton, Ally Love, Emma Lovewell, Alex Toussaint, and Matt Wilpers’ classes.